wndhydrnt/saturn-bot/docs/commands/try.md

 Examples:

-Try all tasks in file "task.yaml" against repository "github.com/wndhydrnt/saturn-bot-example".
+# Try all tasks in file "task.yaml" against
+# repository "github.com/wndhydrnt/saturn-bot-example".
 saturn-bot try \
-  --config config.yaml \
   --repository github.com/wndhydrnt/saturn-bot-example \
   task.yaml

-Try task with name "example" in "task.yaml" against repository "github.com/wndhydrnt/saturn-bot-example".
+# Try task with name "example" in "task.yaml" against
+# repository "github.com/wndhydrnt/saturn-bot-example".
 saturn-bot try \
-  --config config.yaml \
   --repository github.com/wndhydrnt/saturn-bot-example \
   --task-name example \
   task.yaml

+# Set inputs "version" and "date".
+# The task in file "task.yaml" defines the expected inputs.
+saturn-bot try \
+  --repository github.com/wndhydrnt/saturn-bot-example \
+	--input version=1.2.3 \
+	--input date=2024-11-10 \
+  task.yaml

 Usage:
   saturn-bot try FILE [flags]

 Flags:
       --config string          Path to config file.
       --data-dir string        Path to directory to clone the repository.
   -h, --help                   help for try
+      --input stringToString   Key/value pairs to use as input parameters of the task.
-      --repository string   Name of the repository to test against.
+                               Can be supplied multiple times. (default []) --repository string      Name of the repository to test against.
       --task-name string       If set, try only the task that matches the name.
                                Useful if a task file contains multiple tasks.
 ```